NicolasPCouts/FlappyBirdClone-UnityGame/README.md

 fix the messy code.

-And of course, i will keep it open-source and free for commercial use, but i am currently stuck on a bigger project and i don't have much time to work on this project (yet)
+And of course, i will keep it open-source and free for commercial use, but i am currently stuck on a bigger project and i don't have much time to work on this project

 ## About The Game